-This BLOG On Clearing Underwriters Conditions To Submit For Clear To Close Was UPDATED On July 13, 2017
+This BLOG On Clearing Underwriters Conditions To Submit For Clear To Close Was PUBLISHED On July 25th, 2019

 Whether mortgage loan applicants are trying to get a home purchase mortgage loan or a refinance mortgage loan, the mortgage approval process is the same.
 The thing that can delay a mortgage loan closing is not submitting complete underwriting conditions to get a clear to close.

-- When mortgage loan applicants are issued a pre-approval, the pre-approval is based on the information that applicants have provided on mortgage application.
+- When mortgage loan applicants are issued a pre-approval, the pre-approval is based on the information that applicants have provided on the mortgage application

-- Information asked on mortgage application, which is commonly referred to as the 1003, are income, debts, and assets.
+- The information asked on a mortgage application, which is commonly referred to as 1003, are income, debts, and assets

 - Other information asked are disclosures such as has the borrower filed bankruptcy, foreclosure, short sale, deed in lieu of foreclosure, had prior judgments, tax liens, etc.

-- Most loan officers will submit mortgage application to Fannie Mae’s Automated Underwriting System which renders automated findings.
+- Most loan officers will submit a mortgage application to Fannie Mae’s Automated Underwriting System which renders automated findings

-- With an approve eligible, borrowers are pretty much approved for a mortgage loan contingent that they can satisfy conditions.
+- With an approve eligible, borrowers are pretty much approved for a loan contingent that they can satisfy conditions

-- Verification is required of all information borrowers stated on mortgage application.
+- Verification is required of all information borrowers stated on a mortgage application

 Once borrowers have submitted completed signed mortgage application and provided supporting documents such as two years tax returns, W-2’s, two months bank statements, and other documents requested by loan processor and/or mortgage loan originator, mortgage application goes through the mortgage processing step of the loan process.

-- A mortgage processor makes sure that every item is cross checked on mortgage application.
+- A mortgage processor makes sure that every item is cross-checked on the mortgage application

 - Mortgage Process makes sure that all documents are current.

-- A processor’s job is to make sure that mortgage file is as complete as possible so it does not get kicked back by the underwriter.
+- A processor’s job is to make sure that the mortgage file is as complete as possible so it does not get kicked back by the underwriter

-- Incomplete files and missing documents causes delay in mortgage process.
+- Incomplete files and missing documents cause a delay in the mortgage process

 Conditional Mortgage Approval